Pens, lipstick, opium among banned items at China's Hong Kong military base

 The troops spend their time isolated on barracks strictly separated from the public.

-(Reporting by Greg Torode, Pak Yiu and William Ho; Writing by Anne Marie Roantree; Editing by Paul Tait)
+Additional reporting by Pak Yiu and William Ho, Writing by Anne Marie Roantree; Editing by Paul Tait